imagej/imagej.github.io/pages/Writing_plugins.md

 sees ubiquitous use in retrieving and working with plugin instances.
-For such reuse, {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/plugin/Parameter.java' label='@Parameter' %} can be used to declare inter-service requirements.
+For such reuse, {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/plugin/Parameter.java' label='@Parameter annotation' %} can be used to declare inter-service requirements.
 During `Context` startup, these relationships will be resolved automatically.

 ### Commands